★ BEST INVESTING TOOLS COMPARISON ★

 Does Financial Modeling Prep (FMP) or TradingView have an API?

-Financial Modeling Prep (FMP) provides API access for programmatic data retrieval and custom integrations.
-TradingView doesn't currently offer an API, so you'll need to use their web interface.
+Financial Modeling Prep (FMP) has an API for programmatic access and custom integrations.
+TradingView doesn't, so you're working through its interface.

 Should I choose Financial Modeling Prep (FMP) or TradingView?